bonantek/Parking/README.md

 # Parking Reservation System

 **Parking** is a project built with ASP.NET Core MVC and ASP.NET Core Identity.

-System allows users to reserve parking spots for certain period.
-Enables users to manage their reservations, including canceling them.
-Each reservation is associated with a specific car, so users can also manage their vehicles.
-Admins have control over the entire system - they can delete users, add and edit parking slots, and manage all reservations.
+Carried out

 # Features

-- authentication and authorization (ASP.NET Core Identity)
+- Authentication and authorization (ASP.NET Core Identity)
 - User Functionality
   - Users can make reservations for parking area
   - Users can deactivate their reservations